Troubleshooting

 - PHP version

-- Deploy Forge version
+- Deploy Forge plugin version

 - Deployment method (GitHub Actions or Direct Clone)